jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the ${product.name} server by typing the following:
+1. Start the JBoss EAP server by typing the following:

-        For Linux:  ${jboss.home.name}/bin/standalone.sh
+        For Linux:  EAP7_HOME/bin/standalone.sh
-        For Windows:  ${jboss.home.name}\bin\standalone.bat
+        For Windows:  EAP7_HOME\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
 This script removes the `servlet-security-quickstart` security domain from the `security` subsystem in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the JBoss EAP server.
-2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `EAP7_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

-* Be sure to configure the security domain by running the JBoss CLI commands as described above under [Configure the ${product.name} Server](#configure-the-server).
+* Be sure to configure the security domain by running the JBoss CLI commands as described above under [Configure the JBoss EAP Server](#configure-the-server).
 Stop the server at the end of that step.
 * Be sure to [Remove the Security Domain Configuration](#remove-the-security-domain-configuration) when you have completed testing this quickstart.

 ## Debug the Application